Roxanemd/tripadvisor_restaurant_reviews/README.md

 ### Difficulties

 I find it hard to obtain a nice full result of the review.
 It was hard to access the whole element and not the summary.
 In some cases I also have a part of the restaurant owner response in the item.
+Definitely ways for improvement

 # Langages for reviews
 Working on english reviews